DaGammla/Language-of-Hanoi/README.md

 ### OPEN:
 Parameters: `String`
 Description:
 Executes the script file of the given path, if it's present.
 If the file returns a value, it is stored to the SLOT (S).
 The string that provides the path does not support escape sequences.
 The path may be absolute or relative to the current file.
-The same stacks and the same SLOT (S) are shared among all files.
+The same stacks and the same SLOT (S) are shared among all script files.
 Example:
 ```
 open "script1.hanoi"   //Open file from relative path